tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/borrowing.md

 This is a protocol parameter that is set individually for each collateral type (with a minimum of `125%)`.
 So if your CLIP has a debt `10,000 LSDC` and the MCR for that collateral type is 125%, you would need at least `$12,500` worth of assets posted as collateral to avoid being liquidated.

 Note that asset prices can be quite volatile and if you are not monitoring your collateral ratio with a software agent, you need to leave some margin to account for collateral assets dropping in value when you can not respond in due time.
-In general, it is wise to be on the conservative side to avoid any liquidation scenario's.
+In general, it is wise to be on the conservative side to avoid any liquidation scenarios.

 ### **What happens if my** CLIP **is liquidated?**

 You lose your collateral as your debt is paid off through [liquidation](/tenet-stablecoin-protocol/stability-pool-and-liquidations#what-are-liquidations), i.e. you will no longer be able to retrieve your collateral by repaying your debt.
-A liquidation thus results in a net loss of `20% (= 100% * 25 / 125)` of your collateral’s Dollar value.
+A liquidation thus results in a net loss of `20% (= 100% * 25 / 125)` of your collateral’s Dollar value at the time of liquidation.

 ### **What is the Liquidation Reserve?**